top of page

 Throughout the series, Rostam is forced to reconcile his own traditions and experiences with cultural complications, technological advances, and the new ideologies permeating Iranian life.
 Each episode is unique, highlighting everything from social customs to simple complications experienced by every day Iranians.

-This project is a collaboration between [P]ART Collective and Sooriland Studios.
+This project is produced as a collaboration between [P]ART Collective and Sooriland Studios.

 The Voided Loom